clartaq/md2d/README.md

 Zig and Julia are newer languages that look like good candidates for these types of calculation-intensive programs.

-Scheme is a Lisp dialect.
-Lisps are not often considered for the types of calculations used in molecular dynamics, but, with some contortion, can be molded for use.
+Racket and Scheme are members of the Lisp language family.
+Lisps are not often considered for the types of calculations used in molecular dynamics, but, with contortion, can be molded for use.

+## What Do These Programs Do?

+The programs all calculate the trajectories of 500 disks (2D soft particles) over a period of 400 time steps.
+The particles interact with each other via a Lennard-Jones potential.

+At the beginning of the simulation, the particles are placed in the simulation space in a rectangular array with a little random "jitter" in their locations.
+The particles are given random velocities for which the entire group has a given mean temperature.

 As mentioned, theses programs are about as simple as possible.
 There is no fancy graphical output, just print statements to display data to the terminal.

+Periodically, the temperature, pressure, total energy, kinetic energy, and potential energy of the system are all calculated and displayed on the terminal.
+The simulation goes through an "equilibrium" phase where the temperature of the system is reset every few steps.
+That phase is followed by a "production" phase in which the system evolves with less frequent temperature rescaling.

 ## Installation

-Just copy or clone the repository into a convenient directory.
+Copy or clone the repository into a convenient directory.
 Then`cd` into that directory to begin work with the repository.

 ## Tools and Development Environment